nexusformat/definitions/manual/source/datarules.rst

     All strings are to be encoded in UTF-8.
 Since most strings in a NeXus file are restricted to a small set of characters and the first 128 characters are standard across encodings, the encoding of most of the strings in a NeXus file will be a moot point.
-    Where encoding in UTF-8 will be important is when recording peoples names in ``NXuser`` and text notes in ``NXnotes``.
+    Where encoding in UTF-8 will be important is when recording people's names in ``NXuser`` and text notes in ``NXnotes``.
-    Because the few places where encoding is important also have unpredictable content, as well as the way in which current operating systems handle character encoding, it is practically impossible to test the encoding used.
-Hence, ``nxvalidate`` provides no messages relating to character encoding.

 .. index:: binary data